gaultier/blog/wayland_from_scratch.md

 ## Addendum: the full code

-*Do not forget to generate `wayland-logo.h` with the commands above!*
+*Do not forget to generate `wayland-logo.h` with the aforementioned commands!*

 Compile with: `cc -std=c99 wayland.c -Ofast`.